2025 Printable Schedule of Events

 Winery Tour and Tastings at Baillie-Grohman Winery

 Always wanted to see the inner workings of a winery from the perspective of a winemaker?
 Then this tour is for you!
-Enjoy a private tour and tasting of the Baillie-Grohman Estate wines hosted by winemaker, Wes Johnson.
+Enjoy a private tour and tasting of the Baillie-Grohman Estate wines hosted by winemaker, Wes Hagenfeldt.
 An experience for wine lovers to dive deeper into the art and science of winemaking, and to get an insight of all the hard work and dedication that goes into producing a bottle of wine.

-Tour leader | Wes Johnson, Winemaker |
+Tour leader | Wes Hagenfeldt, Winemaker |

 Time | 12:00 pm - 2:00 pm, Saturday |